-How Much are Music Lessons?
+How Much Do Music Lessons Cost?

 The cost of your music lesson will vary teacher to teacher, school to school, organisation to organisation.
 There is a union recommendation for teachers to charge, but this will vary depending on age, experience and circumstances of the teacher.
 Some teachers will offer lessons on a group basis to schools or organisations at a reduced cost.